Long gone are the days when traditional marketing could cut it and attract your audience towards considering your product and service.

 As you can see, this division is based on your prospects’ point of view, so the awareness stage is when they first hear about and discover your brand; evaluation refers to the process of deciding whether your product or service is a good fit, and finally purchase is something that all salespeople dream of, and that’s when your prospects pull out their credit cards and become your paying customers.

 This is somewhat similar to the general, marketing funnel in which you have to: attract, convert, close, and delight your leads.

 Now, let’s see what particular types should be used in each of the four stages of the marketing funnel:

 - Attract – in order to grab your leads’ attention and prompt them to explore your brand, you can use ads, landing pages, explainer and demo videos, infographics, and some useful checklists, calculators, and other free tools that will bring them to your website.

-- Convert – for getting your leads to become your subscribers or followers, you can use useful and educational blog posts, how-to guides and videos, case studies, and free webinars.
+- Convert – for getting your leads to become your subscribers or followers, you can use useful and educational blog posts, follow SaaS content writing best practices, how-to guides and videos, case studies, and free webinars.

 - Close – to push your qualified leads further down the funnel and encourage them to actually purchase your product or service, you need to serve them ratings and reviews, questionnaires, and different kinds of social proof which will cement their belief that you offer exactly what they need.

 - Delight – wooing your customers doesn’t end once they make a purchase – you need to keep on nurturing and delighting them if you want them to come back for more and become loyal.
 For this, you can use white papers, reports, e-books, more in-depth blog posts, newsletters, contests&giveaways, discounts, and pretty much anything else that will add value.